Revamp Your Billing to Excel in the Value-Based Care Model

 6. Shared Savings Models

 In a shared savings arrangement, providers are rewarded for delivering high-quality care while keeping costs below a certain threshold.
-The entire care team — the surgeon, anesthesiologist, hospital, and rehab center — receives a fixed amount to cover all services related to a patient's care episode, like surgery and the associated follow-up treatments.
+The entire care team — the surgeon, anesthesiologist, hospital, and rehab center — receives a fixed amount to cover all services related to a patient's care episode, including surgery and the associated follow-up treatments.

 The shared savings model involves some financial risks.
 However, if the healthcare team can provide the necessary care for less than the predetermined amount, they share the savings.